conrad-krueger/Personal-Projects/Games/taylor swift/README.md

 taylor swift
 =============================================

-This folder contains a recreation of popular games written with the swiftUI framework.
+This folder contains a recreation of popular games written in Swift.

 -------------------------------------------
 conwayv4 (Cell: Game of Life / Conway's Game of Life)